Élisabeth Vigée Le Brun: England

 Vigée Le Brun toured the countryside during her stay in England.
 She started with a visit to Margaret Chinnery at Gilwell Hall, where she received a "charming welcome" and met the famous musician Giovanni Battista Viotti, who composed a song for her which was sung by Mrs. Chinnery's daughter.
-She painted Mrs. Chinnery and her children whilst there, departing for Windsor after staying at Gilwell for a fortnight.
+She painted Mrs. Chinnery and her children while there, departing for Windsor after staying at Gilwell for a fortnight.
 She also visited Windsor Park and Hampton Court on the outskirts of London before leaving to visit Bath, where she greatly enjoyed the picturesque architecture of the city, its rolling hills and the countryside; but much like London, she found its society and weather dreary.
 She found some of her Russian friends from Saint Petersburg there, and went to visit the astronomer siblings William Herschel and Caroline Herschel.
 William Herschel showed Vigée Le Brun detailed maps of the moon, among other things.

 The artist greatly enjoyed the English countryside, describing Matlock as being as picturesque as the Swiss countryside.
 Vigée Le Brun also visited the Duchess of Dorset at Knole House in Kent, which had once been owned by Elizabeth I. She returned to London, where she found Joseph Hyacinthe François de Paule de Rigaud, Comte de Vaudreuil, and then went to Twickenham where she visited Mme la Comtesse de Vaudreuil and Antoine Philippe, Duke of Montpensier, with whom Vigée Le Brun became well acquainted; they enjoyed painting the countryside together.
 She was subsequently received by the Duc d'Orléans (the future King Louis Philippe I).
 She then visited the Margravine of Brandenburg-Ansbach, the Baroness Craven, whom she painted and came to greatly enjoy her company, spending three weeks at her estate.
 Together, they visited the Isle of Wight, where Vigée Le Brun was mesmerized by the beauty of the countryside and the amiability of its inhabitants, writing later that along with the Isle of Ischia (near Naples), these were the only two places where she would happily spend her entire life.